 The curriculum outline developed by the Livingstone Academy reflects the knowledge and skills, and the local social and employment context that pupils need in order to take advantage of opportunities, responsibilities and experiences of later life.
 The curriculum will also help to powerfully address social disadvantage.

 Young people will experience a very different type of education, centred on the development of knowledge and skills, delivered through a partnership between the Academy and the digital industry.
 There will be a creative and innovative approach to teaching and learning in order to develop the range of skills that many employers consider are currently lacking in school leavers.
 These include the range of ‘future skills’ developed by Aspirations Academies over recent years.
-These are highlighted on the next page.
+These are highlighted below.

 - A relevant, engaging and applied curriculum – with a strong focus on literacy, numeracy, science, computing and creativity.